lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

 Lit offers two directives, `classMap` and `styleMap`, to conveniently apply classes and styles in HTML templates.

-For more information on these and other directives, see the documentation on [built-in directives](/docs/templates/directives/).

 To use `styleMap` and/or `classMap`:

 1. Import `classMap` and/or `styleMap`: